sebasvila/fif/content/posts/worner-b13-cabinet-and-electrical-wiring/index.en.md

 {{< figure src="20200913_194752.jpg" >}}

-Note that the first drawer has a bigger space to allow the storage of vertically positioned drilling bits... but this will be the subject of a new post!!
+Note that the top drawer has extra vertical clearance to allow drill bits to be stored upright --- but that will be the subject of a future post!